scikit-build/scikit-build-core/.github/CONTRIBUTING.md

 ### Backports

 All backported standard library code is in `scikit_build_core._compat`, in a module with the stdlib name.
+Ruff will ensure you use the backport instead of the original module.

 ### Detecting the platform